WebOrigami/docs/src/content/framework/intro5.md

 {{ svg jsScopeExample }}
 </figure>

-Visualized this way, looking up something in the current scope is a matter of walking metaphorically "up" the tree (toward the root: here, to the left).
-The line for `newTotal` references `squared`, which is sitting right there in the same neighborhood of the graph.
-The reference to `total` requires walking up the tree a few levels.
+Visualized this way, looking up something in the current scope is a matter of walking metaphorically "up" the tree (here, that means moving to the left).
+The line for `newTotal` references `squared`, which is sitting right there in the same neighborhood of the graph; the reference to `total` requires walking up the tree a few levels.

 The search always goes "up" the tree and never goes back deeper into the tree.
 So the definition for `squared` can see the global math object `Math` but _not_ the `pow` function inside it.
 The definition for `squared` must reference the `pow` function as `Math.pow`: it lets the automatic search of scope go up to find `Math`, then explicitly goes deeper into the `Math` object to find the `pow` function.

-The pervasiveness of block scoping in programming suggests that it is clearly very effective.
-It is both automatic and precisely defined, so programmers can usually correctly predict what is or isn't in scope as they write their code.
+The pervasiveness of block scoping in programming suggests that it is very effective.
+It is both automatic and precisely defined, so it's not too hard to learn, and programmers can usually correctly predict what is or isn't in scope as they write their code.

 ## Scope in Graph Origami is based on graphs

-Graph Origami uses block scoping as inspiration, applying essentially the same system to graphs.
+Graph Origami uses block scoping as inspiration, applying the same idea to graphs.

 Let's consider what your formula for `hello.html` has access to.
 First, let's identify the graphs in which that formula exists, from innermost to outermost: